dikehprosper/Github-API-Integrated-Project-Management-App/README.md

 # About
 this is a github project board
-There is a default repo attached to create issue on but can be modified by the user by imputing theirs or any other  GitHub username and a temporal apikey to create issue on the specific repo chosen
+There is a default repo attached to create issue on but can be modified by the user by imputing theirs or any other  GitHub username to create issue on the specific repo chosen

 # Functionalities